nyorain/qwe/README.md

 # APIs

 This repository provides multiple APIs.
+All of this is rather WIP and not in a final/clean state.

 - [parse_cb.h](parse_cb.h) is a standalone implementation of a non-allocating C parser that simply forwards the parsed data directly to a supplied callback.